Pontiac Star Chief: Third generation (1958)

+In 1957, the "Limited Addition" Pontiac Bonneville were sold to customers.
+They featured Bonneville Badging, Chevy's manual linkage fuel injection systems mounted on Pontiacs 347 cid V-8 engine.
+The transmission was a Jetaway 4 speed automatic.

 In 1958, the Bonneville was first given its own position in the Pontiac lineup as the ultimate Pontiac, and was only available as a two-door hardtop and two-door convertible.
 While no longer Pontiac's prestige model, the Star Chief remained a well-appointed car, and the division's finest four door hardtops and sedans.
 The 1958 Star Chief received all-new bodywork and an updated chassis with an appearance that was shared with all GM cars for that year.
 The body was considerably longer and lower, and featured a new honeycomb grille design and twin headlamps.
 The sedans and coupé models all shared the longer 124 inch wheelbase, while the Custom Safari model remained on a chassis two inches shorter, shared with the lesser Chieftain.
+Four chrome star markings were featured on the rear fender for 1958.
 In spite of the new bodywork, sales of the 1958 Star Chief dropped precipitously; down by around 60% while Pontiac's overall sales dropped by more than a third.
 1958 was also the year the "Silver Streak" styling feature was no longer offered, which was first used in 1933.

 The engine was updated from the 347 cuin unit used in 1957 to a slightly bored out 370 cuin version.
 Power only increased marginally, to 255 hp for the manual version, while the most powerful "PM" option was now up to 330 hp.